-Guess What, It Turns Out There Was No Next Julia Roberts
+It Turns Out There Was No Next Julia Roberts

 Meanwhile, Roberts isn't the only person whose very name represents hope for a second coming, but the people who get that treatment are usually a rarefied bunch.
 The "next Michael Jordan."
 "The next Lucille Ball."
 "The next Barack Obama."

 Kobe Bryant, LeBron James, Kevin Durant, etc.—all came of age on the court in that "next M.J." shadow.
-Lauren Holly, Debra Messing, Ellie Kemper and Sofia Vergara are among the many who've been mentioned in the hallowed "next Lucy" conversation that pops up again every so often.
+Lauren Holly, Debra Messing, Ellie Kemper and Sofia Vergara are among the many who've been mentioned in the hallowed "next Lucy" conversation that pops up every so often.
 And, well...the search continues for the "next Obama."

 But as EW.com pointed out in 2000, comparisons to Ball never helped anybody, considering how utterly inimitable she was.
 And in 2010, Bleacher Report published "Kevin Durant Will Be the Next Michael Jordan" one week and, one week later, "Why Kevin Durant Is Not the Next Michael Jordan."

-And then, this year, "Why There Isn't a Next Michael Jordan Anymore."
+And then, in 2017, "Why There Isn't a Next Michael Jordan Anymore."

 Isa Saiz/NurPhoto via Getty Images